-The environmental emergency that is more likely to occur than a BLEVE and would impact offsite property would be a liquid propane release between 0.25" and 1" equivalent, leading to a Vapour Cloud Explosion ("VCE"), a jet fire, and possibly a BLEVE.
-It should be noted that this environmental emergency has been calculated to have a probability of less than 1 in 100,000 years.
+The environmental emergency that would impact off-site property, and is more likely to occur than a BLEVE would be a liquid propane release between 0.25" and 1" equivalent, leading to a Vapour Cloud Explosion ("VCE"), a jet fire, and then possibly a BLEVE.
+It should be noted that this environmental emergency has been calculated to have a probability of occurrence of less than 1 in 100,000 years at this site.